KEYWORDS: Aquarium, Cephalopods, Argonauta Argo, Common octopus, Nature guide of Sicily.

-Jeanne Villepreux-Power was a French self-taught pioneer in marine biology and one of the most eminent naturalists of her time2 (p.486), for not only did she invent the aquarium in 1832, but also used this controlled aquatic environment for research purposes; namely, she succeeded in studying aquatic organisms by creating three types of aquaria, while being aware of the importance of repeating the experiments and striving for thorough observation.
-The types differed depending on the material and the positioning of the aquarium and also on the basis of the size of the observed animal3 (p.144): a glass one that is a forerunner of the modern aquarium was suitable for studying live molluscs indoors; another, also made of glass, was surrounded by a cage and submerged in the sea in order to study small molluscs; for observing larger molluscs, Villepreux-Power invented the third type, named “Power cages” – rectangular wooden cages with four anchors at its corners, that were sunk and anchored at a certain depth in the port of Messina3,4 (p.144 & p.60, resp.).
+Jeanne Villepreux-Power was a French self-taught pioneer in marine biology and one of the most eminent naturalists of her time2 (p.486), for not only did she invent the aquarium in 1832, but also used this controlled aquatic environment for research purposes.
+More specifically, she succeeded in studying aquatic organisms by creating three types of aquaria, while being aware of the importance of repeating the experiments and striving for thorough observation.
+The types differed depending on the material and the positioning of the aquarium as well as on the size of the observed animal3 (p.144): a glass one, regarded as the forerunner of the modern aquarium, was suitable for studying live molluscs indoors; another, also made of glass, was surrounded by a cage and submerged in the sea in order to study small molluscs.
+For observing larger molluscs, Villepreux-Power invented a third type, named “power cages”.
+These were rectangular wooden cages with four anchors at the corners, which were sunk and anchored at a certain depth in the port of Messina3,4 (p.144 & p.60, resp.).
 It was possible to haul the cages and glass containers from the sea by means of a specially constructed mechanism that enabled easier observation5 (p.29).
 Another cage, which was not placed in the sea, but in a house next to it, had an efficient water circulation system that was based on rubber hoses pumping salt water in and out5 (p.29).

-Among her other scientifically relevant research was her study of the Octopus vulgaris: she described how the octopus uses tools, e.g. stones, to keep the nobel pen shell (Pinna nobilis) open6 (p.1243).
+Among her other scientifically relevant research was her study of the Octopus vulgaris: she described how the octopus uses tools, e.g. stones, to keep the noble pen shell (Pinna nobilis) open6 (p.1243).
 Not only was Villepreux-Power’s invention of the aquarium beneficial in terms of research, but she also thought about its applied use as a means for restocking the rivers with fish, and thus established the foundation of aquaculture in Sicily4,9.
-Young fish would be fed in cages until they would reach a desired size to be consequently released into the formerly depopulated river.
+Young fish would be fed in cages until they would reach the desired size to be subsequently released into depopulated rivers.

-In addition to her specific naturalist experiments and observations, Villepreux-Power presented detailed information about Sicily’s environment in two nature guides and thus documented Sicilian wildlife, landscape and natural heritage in the nineteenth century10.
-Being confident about the accuracy of her research methods and her many years of experience on the island, she strived to present both guides under an authoritative stance to the Sicilian and Italian audience as well as to the British one11 (p.42).
+In addition to her specific naturalist experiments and observations, Villepreux-Power presented detailed information about Sicily’s environment in two nature guides and thus documented Sicilian wildlife, landscape, and natural heritage in the nineteenth century10.
+Being confident about the accuracy of her research methods and her many years of experience on the island, she strived to present both guides as authoritative writings to the Sicilian and Italian audience as well as to the British one11 (p.42).

-Even though Villepreux-Power was born in France during the French revolution, the consequences of the Reign of Terror did not reach her, because she grew up the daughter of a cordwainer in Juillac, a village deep in the countryside4,12 (p.59 & p.51, resp.).
-Unlike her siblings, Jeanne gained a basic education and learnt how to read and write4 (p.59).
-In 1812, she left for the capital, accompanied by her cousin, who was taking a herd of cows to a slaughterhouse in Paris and who also functioned as a guardian for the underage Villepreux-Power; however, along the way her cousin assaulted her and she was forced to take refuge in the police station in Orléans, where she waited for new documents in order to be able to travel13,14.
+Even though Jeanne Villepreux-Power was born in France during the French revolution, the consequences of the Reign of Terror did not reach her, as she grew up in Juillac, a village deep in the countryside4 , the daughter of a cordwainer,12 (p.59 & p.51, resp.).
+Unlike her siblings, Jeanne received a basic education and learnt how to read and write4 (p.59).
+In 1812, she left for the capital, accompanied by her cousin, who was taking a herd of cows to a slaughterhouse in Paris and who also functioned as a guardian for the underage girl.
+Along the way, however, her cousin assaulted her and she was forced to take refuge in a police station in Orléans, where she waited for new documents in order to be able to travel13,14.
 The workplace she had been promised in Paris had already been taken upon her late arrival, but she nevertheless had the opportunity to work as an assistant to a society seamstress, proving her skills to such an extent that she was entrusted with embroidering the wedding dress for Sicilian princess Marie-Caroline de Bourbon-Sicile, who was marrying Charles Ferdinand d’Artois, Duke of Berry, in 181613,14.
-Through this commission, Villepreux met noble English merchant Sir James Power, whom she married in 1818 in Messina, Sicily, where they would settle and live for more than twenty years, and where she began to teach herself everything related to natural history and natural sciences4 (p.59).
+Through this commission, Villepreux met the noble English merchant Sir James Power, whom she married in 1818 in Messina, Sicily, where they would settle and live for more than twenty years.
+There she began to teach herself everything related to natural history and natural sciences4 (p.59).

 Her numerous excursions and explorations on foot around Sicily resulted in diverse collections of shells, butterflies, fossils and minerals, as well as detailed descriptions of the island’s cultural and natural environment, its flora and fauna.
 All that information was published in Itinerario della Sicilia riguardante tutti i rami di storia naturale e parecchi di antichità che essa contiene and Guida per la Sicilia.
-It was at the port of Messina that she made use of her newly invented aquarium whilst carrying out research on the A. argo which, at that time, was quite common in the waters around Sicily.
-At the same time, she continued her studies of other molluscs and marine animals.
+It was at the port of Messina that she made use of her newly-invented aquarium whilst carrying out research on the Argonauta argo which, at that time, was quite common in the waters surrounding Sicily.
+At the same time, she continued studying other molluscs and marine animals.
 In 1838, the brigantine Bramely, which was supposed to transport Villepreux-Power’s precious collections, drawings and papers to London, sank before reaching its destination13,14.
-This was particularly unfortunate as her natural history collections, for which she had been interacting with fishermen in order to find the desired specimens6 (p.1243), were considered to be one of the most beautiful in Europe14.
-Nevertheless, her findings were not completely lost and forgotten due to her published publications, as well as her correspondence with other naturalists, e.g. Richard Owen8.
+This was particularly unfortunate, as her natural history collections, for which she had been interacting with fishermen in order to find the desired specimens6 (p.1243), were considered to be among the most beautiful in Europe14.
+Nevertheless, her findings were not completely lost or forgotten thanks to her publications, as well as to her correspondence with other naturalists, such as Richard Owen8.

 The Powers lived in Sicily until 184214 and subsequently spent alternate periods of time between the cities of Paris and London13,14.
-When Paris was under the siege by Prussian forces during the Franco-Prussian War, which led to French defeat, Villepreux-Power escaped and found a retreat in Juillac, where she died in 1871.
+When Paris was under siege during the Franco-Prussian War, which led to French defeat, Villepreux-Power escaped and found a retreat in her native village, Juillac, where she died in 1871.

 SCIENTIFIC COLLABORATION AND RECOGNITION

-Villepreux-Power became well connected with respected foreign natural scientists who visited Sicily during her stay there6 (p.1243); they knew about her work, and some of them even referred to it (e.g. Wilhelm Peter Eduard Rüppell).
+Villepreux-Power became well connected with respected foreign natural scientists who visited Sicily during her stay there6 (p.1243).They knew about her work, and some of them even referred to it (e.g. Wilhelm Peter Eduard Rüppell).
 Likewise, they knew about her working conditions in Messina3 (p.144).
-She probably also met Heinrich Müller and Albert von Kölliker, who in 1852 were working on their specialised fields of inquiry for publishing a joint research with Carl Gegenbaur3,6 (p.145 & p.1243, resp.).
+She probably also met Heinrich Müller and Albert von Kölliker, who in 1852 were working on their specialised fields of inquiry for publishing a joint study with Carl Gegenbaur3,6 (p.145 & p.1243, resp.).

-In 1835, Villepreux-Power entrusted her findings on A. argo to French malacologist Sander Rang13, who abused her trust by trying to take advantage of her observations and by appropriating some of her discoveries, but he did not succeed since she had already reported them earlier7 (p.27,28).
-On the other hand, the verity and credibility of Villepreux-Power’s discoveries were doubted by some scientists: Henry de Blainville insisted at the Paris Academy in 1837 that her conclusions regarding the self-producted origin of the A. argo’s shell were false6 (p.1237).
-However, a few years later, Blainville acknowledged his mistake and published an article on the subject13.
+In 1835, Villepreux-Power entrusted her findings on Argonauta argo to French malacologist Sander Rang13, who abused her trust by trying to take advantage of her observations and by appropriating some of her discoveries.
+Fortunately, he did not succeed, since Villepreux-Power had already reported them earlier7 (p.27,28).
+Nevertheless, the credibility of Villepreux-Power’s discoveries was doubted by some scientists: Henry de Blainville insisted at the Paris Academy in 1837 that her conclusions regarding the self-produced origin of the Argonauta argo’s shell were false6 (p.1237).
+A few years later, however, Blainville acknowledged his mistake and published an article on the subject13.

-(…) [F]or ten years, I followed an uninterrupted series, and after repeated attempts, combining and renewing the experiments, I succeeded in obtaining results which led to very useful knowledge, proving that this mollusk is the builder of its shell, clarifying doubts about the first development of its eggs, and taking note of many new facts which relate to its behaviour or habits. (…)
+For ten years, I followed an uninterrupted series, and after repeated attempts, combining and renewing the experiments, I succeeded in obtaining results which led to very useful knowledge, proving that this mollusc is the builder of its shell, clarifying doubts about the first development of its eggs, and taking note of many new facts which relate to its behaviour or habits.

 I never thought of giving up my research, even though I saw that my repeated tests did not lead to any satisfactory results.
-I armed myself with patience and courage, and it was only after several months that I succeeded in clarifying my doubts, and at the same time I saw my research bearing great fruit.” (p.3–7, my translation)
+I armed myself with patience and courage, and it was only after several months that I succeeded in clarifying my doubts, and at the same time I saw my research bearing great fruit.

 cited by Georgia Alù (2008), Beyond the Traveller’s Gaze: Expatriate Ladies Writing in Sicily (1848-1910), Oxford, Peter Lang.

-As I was the first to have the idea of studying marine animals in aquaria or cages, I want to keep my rights as an inventor.” (my translation)
+As I was the first to have the idea of studying marine animals in aquaria or cages, I want to keep my rights as an inventor.

 THEY SAID IT

-Richard Owen cited by European Commission (2009), Women in Science, Luxembourg, Office for Official Publications of the European Communities, <http://ec.europa.eu/research/audio/women-in-science/pdf/wis_en.pdf> (last accessed 14 Feb.
-2017).
+Richard Owen cited by European Commission (2009), Women in Science, Luxembourg, Office for Official Publications of the European Communities.

 Mrs. Power, despite so much scientific activity, does not forget the affairs of her house, and she does that so well that she could serve as a model for many mothers.
 She should be given as an example to put an end to excuses that the majority of women came up with, in order to hide their natural indolence and the lack of education that they have received or that they have not gained.

-In most cases, you have to do whatever it takes to be a genius.” (my translation)
+In most cases, you have to do whatever it takes to be a genius.